metmos-org/life-churn-quiz/README.md

-# Life Insurance Customer Churn Prediction - ML Quiz Template
+# Life Insurance Customer Retention Case Study

-This is a machine learning quiz template for building a customer churn prediction model using synthetic life insurance data.
-The project generates realistic datasets that simulate real-world insurance customer behavior patterns.
+## Context

-## Quiz Overview
+SecureLife Insurance is experiencing a 15% annual customer churn rate.
+You've been tasked with building a predictive model to identify at-risk customers and provide actionable retention strategies.

-**Objective:** Build a machine learning model to predict which life insurance customers are likely to churn (cancel their policies).
+## Your Goal

-**Your Task:** Use the provided data generation template to create training data, then develop and evaluate ML models for churn prediction.
+Build a machine learning model to predict which customers will cancel their life insurance policy in the next 90 days.

 ## Getting Started